NHawk257/PowerShell/README.md

 I am in no way responsible for any of the actions performed by your usage of these scripts.

 Be aware, Microsoft is always changing things in the back-end and retiring modules/cmdlets.
 Some of these scripts may not work depending on when they were last updated.
 I do not test these regularly.
+This is especially true around Azure AD/Entra ID.

 Feel free to check out my blog for some examples and stories, I have not posted there in quite some time now: https://evandottech.wordpress.com